Commissioners

 Jenifer Tsang, Vice-chair

-Jenifer Tsang, Halifax, was appointed to the commission in 2022.
-She has a degree in Land Use Planning which is a multidisciplinary profession that seeks to improve the quality of life for people and communities in an efficient manner with respect for the natural environment.
+Jenifer Tsang, Halifax, has a degree in Land Use Planning which is a multidisciplinary profession that seeks to improve the quality of life for people and communities in an efficient manner with respect for the natural environment.
 She has extensive experience in public outreach and consultation as both a public servant and a private consultant.
-Her planning work ranges from balancing the rights and needs of indigenous farmers with development pressures in the State of Hawaii to volunteering for an Acadian community.
+Her planning work ranges from balancing the rights and needs of indigenous farmers with development pressures in the State of Hawaii to volunteering for an Acadian community in Cape Breton.
 She recognizes the importance of writing policies and laws to be inclusive and having them be interpreted and administered fairly.
 She has volunteered with the Atlantic Conference of Independent Schools (ACIS), Big Brothers Big Sisters and has a background in martial arts.
-She is a professional member of the Canadian Institute of Planners, the Atlantic Planners Institute and the Licensed Professional Planners Association of Nova Scotia.
+She is a professional member of the Canadian Institute of Planners and the Licensed Professional Planners Association of Nova Scotia.
 Having grown up in both the United States and Canada, Jenifer became a Canadian citizen on Human Rights Day in 1994.

 Diana Brothers